 The Hepworth Wakefield, Gallery Walk, Wakefield, WF1 5AW – Visit Now

-The gallery’s popularity must come down to this: great art.
-The building itself is a work of art, a triangulated structure that mirrors the form of many of the sculptures created by its namesake, Barbara Hepworth.
-Its slate grey exterior reflects the River Calder that it rises out of and signals that this is a gallery with intent.
-“They dammed the river to build it so that the gallery was right in the middle of the river, and in the middle of the city,” says Hepworth curator Sam Lackey.
+Recent major exhibitions such as Anthony McCall: Solid Light Works and Disobedient Bodies: JW Anderson Curates have received widespread acclaim, while the building itself is also a work of art.
+Designed by David Chipperfield and shortlisted for the RIBA Stirling Prize 2012, its triangulated structure mirrors the form of many of the sculptures created by its tribute, Barbara Hepworth.
+Its slate grey exterior reflects the River Calder that it rises out of and signals that this is a gallery with intent, while its pristine interior is flooded with natural light.
+“They dammed the river to build it so that the gallery was right in the middle of the river, and in the middle of the city,” said the Hepworth’s previous curator Sam Lackey.
 “It’s completely the opposite to the Barbara Hepworth Museum in Cornwall, or even Yorkshire Sculpture Park.”

 Local lass Barbara Hepworth drew parallels between the “grim industrial towns” of Yorkshire and the “magnificent beauty of the West Riding”, and once wondered if it would be possible to “just put sculptures on hill sides”.
 At YSP she got her wish – her magnificent The Family of Man is on show here – yet inside The Hepworth, the enormous, punched-out windows also make visual the connection between her work and the landscape that inspired them.

 As for Barbara Hepworth, there is one particular work that sums up what makes her museum work so well.
 It’s a white marble sculpture called Quiet Form.
 On loan from Wakefield Girls’ School, it sat in the headmistress’s office for years, unseen by anyone other than errant schoolgirls.
-For a long while after The Hepworth opened it was placed in the gallery opposite Pelagos, a show-stopper sculpture on loan from the Tate (now returned) that has been, as Lackey puts it, “an international cover star”.
+For a long while after The Hepworth opened it was placed in the gallery opposite Pelagos, a show-stopper sculpture on loan from the Tate (now returned).

-“We work with international artists,” says Lackey, “but we do it here in Wakefield; to have this internationally-travelled piece next to Quiet Form when we opened said it all about the way we work.”
 This is a gallery rooted in its community – during the weekend, locals pour across the bridge, shopping bags in hand, kids charging about the adventure playground – that nevertheless gets the attention of art-lovers from across the country.
 For all its high art content, it is a wonderfully welcoming place.
-As Sam Lackey says, “I think we are phenomenally lucky, I really do.”
-The novelty, it seems, is showing no signs of wearing off.
+Plus, there’s a brand new café to check out!

 Services and Facilitiescafe, shop, outdoor play area, group visits